Applying for registration

 Once registered, registered agencies must demonstrate to the satisfaction of the Registrar of Housing Agencies that they continue to be compliant with Performance Standards.
 Registered agencies demonstrate compliance by:

-- undergoing annual compliance assessments which are undertaken by the Registrar of Housing Agencies between approximately September and March each year.
-Results of annual compliance assessments are publicly reported on the , which includes compliance with Performance Standards and a Residential Rental Provider Report which includes key performance metrics.
+- Undergoing annual compliance assessments which are undertaken by the Registrar of Housing Agencies between approximately September and March each year.
+Results of annual compliance assessments are publicly reported on the , which includes compliance with Performance Standards and a Performance Report which includes key performance metrics.

 - Regulatory action plans.
 The Housing Registrar may identify compliance and performance risks about a registered agency in the course of ongoing regulatory engagement.
 Registered agencies are required to address identified risks through regulatory action plan items.
 If a registered agency is not able or willing to resolve the identified risk cooperatively in a reasonable time period, the Housing Registrar may undertake regulatory intervention as a last resort through the use of a specific intervention power under Part 8 of Division VIII of the Housing Act and in accordance with the Intervention Guidelines.